 Article 5 Faculty Senate Participation, Attendance, and Designating Proxies

-5.1 Participation.
-Faculty members elected to the Senate are authorized and have responsibility to represent faculty on matters of primary concern to the faculty of the college.
+5.1 Participation: Faculty members elected to the Senate are authorized and have responsibility to represent faculty on matters of primary concern to the faculty of the University.
 Senators do hold the responsibility of informing their constituents of Faculty Senate proceedings and soliciting their constituents’ input on matters under consideration of the Faculty Senate.

 5.1.2 All Faculty Senators are expected to participate in Faculty Senate committees and activities.

-5.2 Attendance.
-At the end of each semester, the Secretary to the Senate shall review the attendance record of each senator.
+5.2 Attendance: At the end of each semesters, the Secretary to the Senate shall review the attendance record of each senator.

 5.2.2 At that time, the number required for a quorum shall be reduced accordingly.
-The Senate Chair will then take action to see that replacement from that same unit is named to fill the vacancy.
+The Senate Chair will then take action to see that a replacement from the same unit is named to fill the vacancy.

-5.3 Designating Proxies.
-A member of the Senate who is unable to attend a single meeting may designate a proxy for the meeting.
+5.3 Designating Proxies: A member of the Senate who is unable to attend a single meeting may designate a proxy for the meeting.
 Sitting senators cannot serve as a proxy.
-All proxies must present to the Secretary of the Senate a written authorization signed by the designating member or an email authorizing the proxy from the Senator’s NSC email account.
-With the exception of the proxy for the At-Large senator or Adjunct Senator, a proxy must be the same faculty type from the same Unit (see Section 3.1) as the designating member.
+All proxies must present to the Secretary of the Senate a written authorization signed by the designating member or an email authorizing the proxy from the Senator’s NSU email account.
+With the exception of the proxy for the At-Large senator or adjunct Senator, a proxy must be the same faculty type from the same Unit (see Section 3.1) as the designating member.

 5.4.1 If the unit delegation includes two (2) or more senators, the delegation shall designate the proxy.
-If the delegation contains only one senator, that unit shall conduct a special election to select a long-term proxy.
+If the delegation contains only one (1) senator, the Unit shall conduct a special election to select a long-term proxy.

 5.4.4 Any Faculty Senate Executive Committee Officers must resign their office if requesting a long-term proxy.